ergoplatform/ergo-appkit/README.md

 interpreter](https://github.com/ScorexFoundation/sigmastate-interpreter/pulls),
 [ergo-wallet](https://github.com/ergoplatform/ergo-wallet) and this Appkit is compatible with `native-image` and can be compiled into either native application or shared library.

+- Appkit API interfaces can be used from JavaScript and Python by design.
+They can also be used from C/C++ (this is work in progress, and corresponding examples will be added later).

+- Appkit can be pre-compiled to native-image based launchers of both JavaScript and Python to enjoy fast startup and lower runtime memory overhead when running scripts (work in progress)

+- Appkit native shared library can be used from Python and JavaScript through FFI (work in progress)